NicEastvillage/TokenElimReproducibilityPackage/README.md

     the name of the file in `data/`.
 You must provide at least two data files and the first one must be named Tapaal as it will be used as the baseline for some graphs.
 Example:
     `python graphs_and_tables.py Tapaal=ae_tapaal.csv Static=ae_static.csv Dynamic=ae_dynamic.csv`.
+  - Some deprecation warnings may appear.
+Those are expected.
 - Graphs and tables can now be found in `output/`.

 ## Licensing Information